Riti-16/Zomato-landing-page/README.md

-#this is my zomato landing page clone
+# this is my zomato landing page clone

 ## first commit done

+# Editing in GIT